asyrafibr/SourceFlow-Assignment/README.md

 - **Bootstrap CSS**: Front-end framework for responsive, mobile-first design.
 - **React Bootstrap**: Bootstrap components built with React.

+### Security Best Practices
+- Security headers implemented via `next.config.js`
+- No use of `dangerouslySetInnerHTML`
+- No API keys or secrets exposed in frontend
+- Clean console (no logs or debug info in production)

 ## Getting Started

 ## Installation